GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a GMC Yukon are $1,044 a year for full coverage insurance.
-Comprehensive costs around $186 a year, collision costs $226, and liability costs around $474.
-Liability-only coverage costs as low as $522 a year, with high-risk coverage costing around $2,238.
-Teenage drivers receive the highest rates at $4,152 a year or more.
+Average auto insurance rates for a GMC Yukon are $1,044 annually for full coverage insurance.
+Comprehensive costs approximately $186, collision costs $226, and liability is estimated at $474.
+A liability-only policy costs approximately $522 a year, with high-risk insurance costing around $2,238.
+16-year-old drivers receive the highest rates at $4,152 a year or more.

 Average premium for full coverage: $1,044

-Price estimates include $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes uninsured motorist and medical coverage.
-Rates are averaged for all 50 states and Yukon trim levels.
+These estimates include $500 policy deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all 50 states and for different Yukon trim levels.

 Price Range by Coverage and Risk

-For the normal driver, prices range go from as low as $522 for the bare minimum liability coverage to a high of $2,238 for a high-risk driver policy.
+For an average driver, prices range go from as cheap as $522 for just the minimum liability insurance to a much higher rate of $2,238 for a policy for a high-risk driver.

 Price Range by Location